Trading in Rust

 Using vending machines as a buyer

 Using vending machines as a buyer may open up opportunities to establish yourself quickly on a server with existing bases and commerce.
 Many vending machines are looking for components such as springs, pipes, gears, and gun bodies that are of little use to players just starting out.
-A code lock and a furnace while getting started is worth much more than random components that could be lost at any moment.
-Finding vending machines that are broadcasting is as easy as crafting paper and then a map.
+A furnace while getting started is worth much more than random components that could be lost at any moment.
+Finding vending machines that are broadcasting is as easy as looking at the map.
 A red icon indicates an empty vending machine, and the green one indicates one that is open for business.
 You are also able to check the inventory of individual machines while using the map.

 Here is where it becomes less cut and dry.
 These numbers fluctuate just like any other market.
 How much is a gear worth?
 How much is scrap worth?
 All of that depends on the rarity of the items in question.
 A rifle body on the first day of a wipe is worth a lot more than on the last day of a wipe, just as some lower value items are worth more toward the end of the wipe if players are more interested in roaming rather than gathering wood and other resources to fuel the war machine.